 The US Open scoring record is held by Rory McIlroy, who shot a total of 16-under 268 at Congressional Country Club in Bethesda, Maryland, in 2011.

 What is the highest winning score of the US Open?

 The highest winning score is held by Fred Herd, who won the 1898 US Open with a total score of 328.

 What is the lowest round in US Open history?
 Highest?

-Five players hold the record for lowest round in US Open history with a score of 63.
-They are: Johnny Miller, Jack Nicklaus, Tom Weiskopf, Vijay Singh and Justin Thomas.
-Thomas’ 63 was the lowest score-to-par (nine under), when he shot the score in the third round of the 2017 US Open at Erin Hills, where he finished T-9.
+Six players hold the record for lowest round in US Open history with a score of 63.
+They are: Johnny Miller, Jack Nicklaus, Tom Weiskopf, Vijay Singh, Justin Thomas and Tommy Fleetwood.
+Thomas’ 63 was the lowest score-to-par (nine-under) when he shot the score in the third round of the 2017 US Open at Erin Hills, where he finished T-9.
 Fleetwood shot his 63 in the final round at Shinnecock Hills a year ago, only the second 63 posted in the final round, along with Miller’s in 1973 at Oakmont.

 Who is the oldest winner of the US Open?
 Youngest?

 The oldest player to win the US Open is Hale Irwin, who won the 1990 US Open at Medinah Country Club in Medinah, Illinois, when he was 45 years and 15 days old.

 The youngest champion is John McDermott, who won the 1911 US Open at Chicago Golf Club in Wheaton, Illinois, when he was 19 years and 315 days old.